 Who are the people behind Accenture?
 What drives Marissa Jaggan and inspires her on a daily basis?
 How has Mark Ruiter's life, career, ambitions and dreams developed over the years?
 What difficult choices has Javier Leonor made in his life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Christine Luz Antunes, Application Development Team Lead in Accenture Technology’s SAP team
+Introducing Christine Luz Antunes, Application Development Team Lead in SAP team - Alumna

 After completing her studies, Christine kicked off her career at Accenture’s office in Lisbon, Portugal.
 There’s no way she could have known then that three years later she’d still be working for Accenture, but now in the company’s Dutch office in Utrecht.
 ‘The biggest challenge in my work is trying to figure out how all the different pieces of a puzzle fit together.’

 ‘I was born in Toronto, Canada to Portuguese parents.
 When I was nine years old, we moved back to Portugal.
 We lived on a small farm, so I grew up surrounded by nature and animals.
 That’s definitely where my love for animals was born.
 Like so many other young girls, I dreamed of becoming a vet one day.
 However, as I’m a pragmatic person, I eventually let go of my romantic childhood dream and took (what felt like) the safer route, choosing to study chemical engineering instead.
 Alongside my passion for animals, I was also always interested in science, math and IT, so engineering made sense for me, too.’